 Effervescent celebrations in Janmbhoomi of Lord Krishna

-Holi in Mathura is much glorified and all because of obvious reasons.
+Holi in Mathura is glorified, and all because of obvious reasons.
 After all, why won’t a place be famous for the festival that has its roots there?
-Being known as the birthplace of Lord Krishna and the place that holds some evidence to His miracles, Mathura is largely sought-after by devotees, most especially during Holi.
+Being known as the birthplace of Lord Krishna and the place that holds some evidence of His miracles, Mathura is largely sought-after by devotees, most especially during Holi.
 Temples in Mathura host elaborate events to celebrate the festival.
 Some of these are the most spectacular and grandest Holi celebrations in India.
 Being a part of these festivities is a lifetime experience.

 2. Vrindavan, Uttar Pradesh

 Lord Krishna’s playland – Vrindavan, is highly revered by Hindus and frequented all through the year.
 Holi in Vrindavan is an occasion that receives a huge influx of Vaishnavas.
 The epicenter of the Holi celebrations in Vrindavan is Banke Bihari Temple.
 The merriment continues for a week, commencing with flower splashes or Phoolon ki Holi, proceeds with Widows Holi, and concludes with a riot of colors a day before Holi.
 You will find people bathed in different colors in this Krishna-obsessed town.

 The Gopinath Temple is another prime attraction that witnesses the unique color play by widows.
 A whopping amount of marigold flowers with clouds of gulal make the scene beautifully unreal, somewhat like a live picture!
 Krishna’s devotional songs add to the charm of Vrindavan Holi.
 Don’t miss out on this marvelous sight, and do visit Vrindavan for such an amazing Holi bash!
 This will be your best trip to Vrindavan.

 Explore stunning Lord Krishna’s temples with our Vrindavan tour packages.
 Contact us to customize today!